turbomam/biosample-xmldb-sqldb/README.md

-_Despite it's name, this repo does not use an XML database_
+_Despite it's name, this repo does not use an XML database.
+See older https://github.com/turbomam/biosample-basex for that._

 **See also** attempts to load NCBI Biosample into MongoDB (from which tabular representatiosn could also be extracted)
 - https://github.com/microbiomedata/external-metadata-awareness/blob/main/external_metadata_awareness/xml_to_mongo.py (currently private)